 In a nutshell, when your dog does something you like, you should reward him.
 If he does something you don't like, he should never be rewarded.

-Rewarding your dog's good behavior within a couple of seconds of it happening will help your Spaniel to link his behavior with his reward.
+Rewarding your dog's good behaviour within a couple of seconds of it happening will help your Spaniel to link his behaviour with his reward.

-It needs to be clear why you rewarded him in order for him to learn to repeat the behavior.
+It needs to be clear why you rewarded him in order for him to learn to repeat the behaviour.

 Leaving it any longer than a few seconds could mean that he doesn't make the connection.
 Dogs live in the present, the 'here and now'.

-If your dog indulges in behavior you don't like, (don't they all?) simply ignore him.
+If your dog indulges in behaviour you don't like, (don't they all?) simply ignore him.

-Your Cocker Spaniel will soon learn the difference between being rewarded for good behavior (which he'll continue to repeat because he gets a treat, a cuddle, warm praise, or some other reward) and not being rewarded for other behaviors (which you want to discourage).
+Your Cocker Spaniel will soon learn the difference between being rewarded for good behaviour (which he'll continue to repeat because he gets a treat, a cuddle, warm praise, or some other reward) and not being rewarded for other behaviours (which you want to discourage).

 You've got it!

-When the penny drops and your Cocker realizes that fun things happy to him when he behaves the way you want him to, he becomes motivated to repeat those (good) behaviors.
+When the penny drops and your Cocker realises that fun things happy to him when he behaves the way you want him to, he becomes motivated to repeat those (good) behaviours.

-When he doesn't get a reaction from you he'll soon stop repeating that behavior simply because it's no fun!
+When he doesn't get a reaction from you he'll soon stop repeating that behaviour simply because it's no fun!